ospalh/anki-addons/pages/Local CSS and DIY night mode.md

 ### Reloading

 The user style is loaded when the profile is opened.
-To reload the style after a change go to the “Switch Profiles” dialog and re-open the profile.
+To reload the style after a change go to the <q>Switch Profiles</q> dialog and re-open the profile.